20 Mark 1888 A "Prussia" (Germany, German Empire)

 Auction prices

 Find out the current coin value of the German 20 Mark 1888 "Prussia" with mark A. This gold coin from the times of German Empire struck at the Berlin Mint.
-The record price belongs to the lot 1385 sold at the Auktionshaus Christoph Gärtner auction for EUR 9,000.
-Bidding took place October 12, 2021.
+The record price belongs to the lot 256 sold at the Auktionshaus Rapp auction for CHF 8,000.
+Bidding took place November 25, 2014.

 Сondition